-Contrary to Treasury's arguments, see Tr.
-Br.
-31-32, direct "expropriation" claims are not narrowly limited to the factual scenario that was present in Gentile.
+Nor are direct "expropriation" claims limited to the factual scenario that was present in Rossette.
 As the Delaware Chancery Court recently explained,

-Subsequent cases have recognized that the principle recognized in Gentile was not limited to dilutive issuances involving majority stockholders; it applies equally to stock transfers involving significant stockholders.
+Subsequent cases have recognized that the principle recognized in Gentile [v.
+Rossette] was not limited to dilutive issuances involving majority stockholders; it applies equally to stock transfers involving significant stockholders.
 Indeed, Gentile's core insight applies to any insider stock issuance where the value transferred directly to the insider exceeds the share of the loss that the insider suffers through its stock ownership.